canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 It'd take a week or so of poor sleep habits before the effects became problematic  enough for me to correct them.
 Now, these lack-of-sleep regressions show up more quickly in my physical output levels, especially through the objective measurement I mentioned above.
 The same goes for stress levels or lack of mental focus at work.
-Since the physical detriment shows up quickly I'm able to self-correct much faster0especially before it affects my knowledge work too severely.
+Since the physical detriment shows up quickly I'm able to self-correct much faster especially before it affects my knowledge work too severely.

 ### Increased confidence in navigating my career
 "Knowing things" is the bare minimum for a knowledge career.